jgoguen/calibre-kobo-driver/README.md

 1. Italian (it\_IT)
 1. Portugese (pt\_PT)

 Please note that even with this feature, hyphenation is not exact.
+Also remember that you can only update existing dictionaries.

 ## Kobo JavaScript Extraction
 This plugin includes the ability to extract the Kobo JavaScript file from a free Kobo-supplied KePub which is not encumbered by any Digital Restrictions Management (DRM).
 Enabling this requires a little work: